madelynschaut/MS_Botany563/notebook-log.md

 ```

-## RAxML-ng
+## RAxML-NG
-downloaded "64-bit OSX/macOS binary" from https://github.com/amkozlov/raxml-ng
+I downloaded RAxML-NG v1.0.2 "64-bit OSX/macOS binary" from https://github.com/amkozlov/raxml-ng/

-verified it installed correctly using:
+Then, I verified it installed correctly using:
 ```
 raxml-ng -v
 ```

-the following was returned:
+The following was returned:
 ```
 RAxML-NG v.
 1.0.2 released on 22.02.2021 by The Exelixis Lab.
 Developed by: Alexey M. Kozlov and Alexandros Stamatakis.